TajOmalley/uncover-learning-course-management/README.md

 ### Creating a Course
 1. Navigate to the dashboard and click "Create New Course"
 2. Fill out course details (name, subject, level, dates)
-3. AI generates course units automatically
+3. Course units are created automatically
 4. Course appears in "My Courses" with full functionality

 ### Generating Content
 1. Select a course from "My Courses"
 2. Navigate to the "Content" tab
 3. Choose content type (Reading, Homework, Lesson Plan, Exam)
-4. Customize generation with prompts
+4. Customize creation with prompts
 5. Save content to database with confirmation
 6. Content appears in both generator and main dashboard